Exec

 - Description

-resource to execute the script in.resource "container" "alpine" { image { name = "alpine" } } resource "exec" "uname" { target = resource.container.alpine script = <<-EOF #!/bin/bash uname -a EOF }
+- A reference to a target - containerresource to execute the script in.- resource "container" "alpine" { image { name = "alpine" } } resource "exec" "uname" { target = resource.container.alpine script = <<-EOF #!/bin/bash uname -a EOF }

 The following properties are only valid for remote execution in a standalone container.